That is too loose to be useful.

 Britannica says the same thing in more technical terms: kosher food cannot derive from the prohibited animals, birds, or fish identified in the biblical dietary rules.

-This is why kosher is not just a preparation question.
+This is why kosher begins before preparation.
 It begins earlier, with category.

 Preparation matters as much as species